georgringer/news/Documentation/NewsVersatileNewsSystem/Introduction/Screenshots/Index.rst

 **Image 2:** Part of the plugin when “List view” is selected

 |img-5|  **Image 3:** Plugin when “Detail view” is selected.Only those
-settings are visible which are neded for this view!
+settings are visible which are needed for this view!